MooersLab/biological-crystallography-voice-in/README.md

 ## Examples of voice triggers and their results

 We call these voice commands voice triggers in analogy to tap triggers in text editors with snippet libraries.
+You may have to reload this page to get the equations rendered by **Mathjax**.

 | Voice trigger | Result|
 | :------: | :----:|